habilelabs/react-mathjax/README.md

 [![npm version](https://badge.fury.io/js/react-mathjax2.svg)](https://badge.fury.io/js/react-mathjax2)

-React component to display math formulas written in AsciiMath or TeX.
+React component to display math formulas written in AsciiMath or TeX with by default profile TeX-AMS_HTML.
+Profile can be updated by passing stat props.

 ![Example of usage](/example.gif)